Top Destinations for Scrumptious Budget Culinary Vacations

 The Mayan ruins are very popular and are usually incredibly crowded.
 But if you wake up early and show up before 9:30 am, you are likely to avoid the crowds.
 Extremely well preserved and having its own beach, the ancient remains at Tulum will surely be the highlight of your trip.

-Food-wise, there are plenty of choice for your taste buds.
+Food-wise, there are plenty of choices for your taste buds.
 Make sure not to miss tasting ceviche, made from fresh raw fish or shrimp marinated in lime juice; tacos al pastor, which have their origin in Mexico's Lebanese immigrants of the 1930s and are made from meat roasted on a vertical spit; sopa de lima, the local cure-all-chicken-soup or cochinita pibil, the local version of pulled pork.

 Photo Credit: *_* Flickr via Compfight